Fork 8 isolated rollouts from one bug-repro checkpoint. # Collect trajectories, attribute reward, export winning patch. arbor run-benchmark swebench-lite \ --models claude-opus-4,claude-sonnet-4 \ --forks 8 \ --checkpoint repo@HEAD \ --reward "cargo test --test integration" # attempt-0 ✅ 47 tool cal

 The VM never receives your API keys.
 The host-side egress proxy injects credentials at the network boundary.
 Agents see OPENAI_API_KEY=arbor-brokered.
 Prompt injection, supply chain attacks, and environment leaks are structurally impossible.

-Every checkpoint records its parent, forming a DAG of execution history.
-Fork three agents from the same pre-migration state, let them explore in parallel, and merge the winner — without any of them observing each other.
+Every checkpoint records its parent, forming a DAG of execution history across all rollout attempts.
+Fork N agents from the same start state, let them explore independently, diff strategies cross-fork, and merge the winner — the execution graph your reward model actually needs.

 Each workspace lives in its own Linux network namespace.
 The only route out is through the host-side proxy.
 Egress is physically impossible to bypass — there's no route, not just a rule. nftables enforces the allowlist at the kernel level.

 The entire control plane, runner pool, and egress proxy run inside your VPC.
 Code, secrets, and agent activity never leave your network.
-This is the deployment model — not an enterprise add-on.
-Docker Compose up in under five minutes.
+Docker Compose for dev, Helm chart for production Kubernetes.
+Runner agents run on bare-metal KVM hosts and self-register.

 Built on Firecracker, the same microVM technology AWS uses for Lambda.
 Full VM isolation — not containers — with boot times competitive with container startups.
 Firecracker's Jailer provides an additional seccomp/cgroup isolation layer.